 It is important to note that the only thing common between conversion goals and remarketing lists is that they share the common UET tag.
 Beyond that there is no need to have goals created to define remarketing lists or vice versa.
 During the creation of a conversion goals and remarketing lists, you select what UET tag to use.
 We recommend that you install one UET tag across your website and use that tag for both conversion tracking and remarketing.

 When you create a remarketing list, you can use Sharing to determine whether to add the remarketing list to the current account or allow the remarketing list to be shared across all accounts under the manager account.

 Once you set sharing, you can't change it.
-If you want to change the sharing scope, you need to create a new conversion goal and pause the old one.
+If you want to change the sharing scope, you need to create a new conversion goal and delete the old one.

 If someone qualifies to be part of multiple remarketing lists AND the remarketing lists are associated with the same ad group or campaign with different bids, the highest bid will be applied.